SENSUIKAN!

 7 March 1945:

 N of Iwo Jima.
 I-58 surfaces to recharge her batteries.
-Hashimoto plans to release all six of his kaitens the next morning to attack anchored shipping off Iwo.
+Hashimoto plans to release all four of his kaiten the next morning to attack anchored shipping off Iwo.
 Later that day a signal is received from the Combined Fleet that directs the Sixth Fleet to cease operations in the Iwo Jima area.

 9 March 1945:

-I-58 is recalled to Okino-shima to participate Operation "TAN No. 2."
-Hashimoto jettisons two kaitens and proceeds at full speed towards Okino-shima.
+I-58 is redirected to the area W of Okino-Torishima (Douglas Reef) to participate in Operation "TAN No. 2."
+Hashimoto jettisons two kaiten and proceeds at full speed towards Okino-Torishima.
+[2]

 11 March 1945:

-The I-58 takes up station off Okino-shima and functions as a radio relay ship for the Frances bombers.
+I-58 takes up station off Okino-Torishima and functions as a radio relay ship for the "Frances" bombers.
 Only six reach Ulithi.
-They drop "chaff" to foil American radars.
-One Frances hits USS RANDOLPH (CV-15) starboard side aft below the flight deck, killing 25 men and wounding 106.
-[2]
+They drop chaff to foil American radars.
+One P1Y hits USS RANDOLPH (CV-15) starboard side aft below the flight deck, killing 25 men and wounding 106.

 17 March 1945: